-If you select NO to Continuous Entry, the study period start and end dates entered on the PED will be listed on SABC's online student application, and no Appendix 3 - Institution and Program Information will be required for students who select their study period start and end dates.
+If you select NO to Continuous Entry, no Appendix 3 - Institution and Program Information will be required for students who select their study period start and end dates listed on the PED.

-If you select YES to Continuous Entry, you will be required to complete an Appendix 3 - Institution and Program Information for each student in that program who applies for SABC funding.
 If you want your students to apply semester-by-semester or apply for a single quarter/term that is a minimum of 12 weeks in duration, select 'YES' for continuous entry and document this in the Additional Information section at the end of the PED form.
 You must report your full program year intakes on the PED form; the PED form does not support partial program declarations.